 - Individuals have little power or information.
 Free thought is restricted.

 - Corporate, bureaucratic, technological, moral, or totalitarian leaders maintain illusions of a perfect society.

 - The hero/protagonist sees the problem with society and wants to change the system.

-If you are including a dystopian book as part of your reading curriculum this school year, have students think about the key elements for the book genre.
+Include a dystopian book as part of your reading curriculum this school year.
+Then, have students think about the key elements for the book genre.
 Visit THIS BLOG POST for a freebie compare and contrast page that helps students identify dystopian book features.
 The blog post also includes a recommended book list for middle grades and up.
 If you are interested in another reading activity that explores character traits, CLICK HERE.